MakeItHackin/AMI/README.md

 If you experience any issues or want to suggest updates, just open an issue on GitHub.

 ## Requirements
-Check out the requirements file for what to install
+Check out the requirements file for what to install.
+I think I may have too many packages in this file.
+For example, discord is in there, but I don't use Discord in this project.
+But installing everything else won't hurt.
+You can always play the game of running scripts and find out what you're missing.

 ## Environment file
-take the env_example.txt file, edit, and save as '.env' (no file name)
+take the env_example.txt file, edit, and save as '.env' (no file name).
+Right now, you'll most likely need a value for each of these even if you don't use every one of the integrated platforms (Tindie, Etsy, Shopify, and Lectronz).
+If you don't use all of the platforms, you may experience an error when the script tries to perform an action for one of them.
+I'll update the settings tab later to enable/disable a platform from being used.

 ## Streamlit
 This project uses Streamlit to create the web app.
 To run, navigate to your folder path and execute: streamlit run AutomatedMarketplaceInterface.py